Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 A decoction is prepared almost the same way as an infusion.
 However, rather than adding the herb to boiling water, you boil the herb along with the water and allow it to simmer for a half hour.

 Knowing the above three, you can use them to prepare herbal remedies in other ways.
 These include:

-- Compresses where you soak a cloth in an herbal infusion and press it over a cut.
+- Compresses, which consist of a cloth soaked in an herbal infusion and pressed over a cut.

 - Extracts are made in a similar way as tinctures.
 You steep herbs in alcohol, such as vodka.
-This will preserve the herbs for us to six weeks.
+This will preserve the herbs for up to six weeks.

 Also, remember that some herbs may lose their effectiveness over time while others can be stored for longer periods of time.
 Therefore, if you are preparing your herbal remedies ahead of time, it is a good idea to label and date the remedies.
 Then use the older one first before starting on the new ones.
 If the remedy contains a list of ingredients, tape them to the bottle as well, That way you will have the recipe on hand when you are ready to make a new batch.

 For minor burns cover the burn with juice from an Aloe vera leaf.
 This helps relieve the pain.
 To speed up the healing, apply lotion that contains marigold.
 Cover the burn with gauze.

 If you have a cut make an infusion with mint leaves and apply it to the cut.
 This helps clean the cut and prevents it from getting infected.
 To speed up the healing apply an infusion of lady’s mantle.
 Cover it with a bandage.
 If you have a cut that will not stop bleeding, pressing yarrow leaves on the cut will help stop the bleeding.